Feiyang472/vanya_functools/README.md

 ## Installation

-To install `vanya_functools`, use pip:
+To install `vanya_functools`, clone this repo and use pip:

 ```sh
 pip install vanya_functools
 ```

 # Usage
-- `lazylock`: cached property descriptor which behaves differently to the builtin `functools.cached_property` in multithreaded environment.
+- `lazylock`: cached property descriptor which behaves differently to the builtin `functools.cached_property` in **multithreaded** environment.
+If your objects with one or more `cached_property` are ever dispatched into threads, but you've never read CPython source code, you should read [this readme](https://github.com/Feiyang472/vanya_functools/tree/main/vanya_functools/lazylock).
 - `evenshorterhand`: the world is there for the taking.
-- `apoptosis`: force downstream user of your function to write faster code by binding **lifetime** of data to functions.
+- `apoptosis`: force downstream user of your function to write faster code by binding **lifetime** of data to functions and controlling them.

 Consult module level docs for detailed descriptions.